kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/05_Concurrency.md

 # Concurrency

-Kotlin coroutines are extremely cheap in comparison with threads.
+Kotlin coroutines are extremely efficient in comparison to threads.
 Each time when you want to start a new computation asynchronously, you can create a new coroutine.

-To start a new coroutine you use one of the main "coroutine builders": `launch`, `async`, or `runBlocking`.
+To start a new coroutine just use one of the main "coroutine builders": `launch`, `async`, or `runBlocking`.
 Different libraries can define additional coroutine builders.

 `async` starts a new coroutine and returns a `Deferred` object.
-`Deferred` represents a concept known by other names as `Future` or `Promise`: it stores a computation, but it *defers* the moment when you get the final result; it *promises* the result sometime in the *future*.
+`Deferred` represents a concept known by other names such as `Future` or `Promise`: it stores a computation, but it *defers* it the moment you get the final result; it *promises* the result sometime in the *future*.

 The main difference between `async` and `launch` is that `launch` is used for starting a computation that isn't expected to return a specific result.
 `launch` returns `Job`, which represents the coroutine.
-You can wait until it completes by calling `Job.join()`.
+It is possible to have it wait until it completes by calling `Job.join()`.

 `Deferred` is a generic type which extends `Job`.
-Your `async` call can return `Deferred<Int>` or `Deferred<CustomType>` depending on what the lambda returns (the last expression inside the lambda is the result).
+Your `async` call can return a `Deferred<Int>` or `Deferred<CustomType>` depending on what the lambda returns (the last expression inside the lambda is the result).

-To get the result of a coroutine, you call `await()` on the `Deferred` instance.
+To get the result of a coroutine, call `await()` on the `Deferred` instance.
-While waiting for the result, the coroutine you call this `await` from, suspends:
+While waiting for the result, the coroutine that this `await` is called from, suspends:

 ```run-kotlin
 import kotlinx.coroutines.*